paskal/blog/blog/content/post/2018-planet-parade.markdown

 title: Girlfriend experience
 slug: planet-parade
 ---
-My girlfriend is working outside of IT, but had interest in programming and started learning C# and Xamarin framework two years ago, and around that time she decided to create her own mobile game.
+My girlfriend is working outside of IT, but had an interest in programming and started learning C# and Xamarin framework two years ago, and around that time she decided to create her own mobile game.

-It was a long journey which I believe changed her life in some way and soon hopefully will help her end up with a job of a programmer in other country.
+It was a long journey which I believe changed her life in some way and soon hopefully will help her end up with the job of a programmer in another country.

-The last step of writing a program is publishing it for public, and I am glad to announce the game named Planet Parade is finally out for iOS and Android devices!
+The last step of writing a program is publishing it for the public, and I am glad to announce the game named Planet Parade is finally out for iOS and Android devices!

 [![Planet Parade](https://is1-ssl.mzstatic.com/image/thumb/Purple118/v4/b2/f1/67/b2f167a7-896c-d4e9-c3c0-85cd8174ad36/AppIcon-0-1x_U007emarketing-0-85-220-7.png/400x400bb.jpg)](https://itunes.apple.com/app/planet-parade/id1438973148?mt=8")